 How do you make dairy-free Coquito?

 You can swap the heavy cream in this recipe for coconut cream.
-You can also omit the butter or use ghee instead of butter.
+You can also swap the butter with ghee or your favorite vegan butter.

 White or Dark Rum for Coquito